sayantani-dey/sayantani-dey/README.md

 -->
 🔭 I’m currently working on honing my skills in data analysis and database development.

-🌱 I’m growing with SQL, Python, ML and Power BI.
+🌱 I’m growing with SQL, Python and Power BI.

 👯 I’m looking to collaborate on projects related to data analysis or database development.